Request accessible format of this publication.

 Deceased persons

-Reasons we will consider leniency
+Reasons we may consider leniency

 The person who committed the offence is now deceased.